Owning a Dog Can Add Years to Your Life

 Instead, families or individuals considering a pet should carefully weigh up their free time and financial responsibility to ensure they have space to welcome a new family member into their lives and are able to care for them in any event.

-In particular, when it comes to dogs, they are quite dependent on us for survival, including food, companionship and efficient exercise.
+In particular, when it comes to dogs, they are quite dependant on us for survival, including food, companionship and efficient exercise.
 While all dogs are different, young or inexperienced families would need to carefully consider whether bringing a pet into their home is in the dog’s best interest.
 Pets are not toys, nor are they a route to being healthy and potential pet owners should make sure their lifestyle is one suitable to pet ownership before making any impulsive decisions.

 If you are a pet owner or are considering pet ownership, don’t forget to keep stocked up on all the necessary toys and equipment your dog or cat needs.
 We have a wide selection of personalised dog tags, comfortable dog collars and pretty cat tags for all your pet identification needs.